 Disability Resource Services

-Our Disability Resource provides accessible services to people with disabilities so they may thrive and actively participate within their communities.
+Our Disability Resource provides accessible services to people with disabilities so they may thrive and actively participate in their communities.
 We strive to work proactively with the campus on accessibility issues by developing convenient course design and accommodating all disability complications.

 Green Dot initiative

-The Green Dot initiative is all about creating a safe and positive campus environment through the power of community and we believe that any behavior‚ choice‚ word‚ or attitude has the capacity to promote the safety and well-being for all of us.
+The Green Dot initiative is all about creating a safe and positive campus environment through the power of community and we believe that any behavior‚ choice‚ word‚ or attitude has the capacity to promote the safety and well-being of all of us.
 The Green Dot Initiative communicates zero tolerance for violence and we are dedicated to making sure your experience at UA Little Rock is a danger-free zone.

-The UA Little Rock Office of Health Services aims to improve the health and wellness of the university community by providing all-inclusive, quality health care and wellness promotion services.
+The UA Little Rock Office of Health Services aims to improve the health and wellness of the university community by providing all-inclusive, quality health care, and wellness promotion services.
 We believe in pushing aside barriers and hope to rekindle close relationships through our wellness building system.

 Mathematics Assistance Center